Problematy/goodmap/examples/plugins/silly-gif/README.md

 - An **overlay** component receives the plugin **`config`** plus `isMapLoading`.
   (One gif for the whole map, taken from config.)
 - A **field** component receives **`{ value, children, config }`** — `FieldRenderer` folds
   field plugins around a marker field.
-This one is a *renderer*: it uses `value` (the field data — so each marker carries its own gif) and ignores `children`.
+This one renders from `value` (the field data — so each marker carries its own gif) and ignores `children`.
 It attaches to the `silly_gif` field type via `config.field`.

 ## Build